U8NWXD/oppia-wiki/End-to-End-Tests.md

 When screen recordings are enabled, we capture video of the test running on GitHub Actions.
 This helps developers solve problems in E2E tests that only occur on CI or are difficult to replicate locally.

+To enable screen recordings, you need to set the `VIDEO_RECORDING_IS_ENABLED` environment variable to `1` in your GitHub Actions workflow file.
+Note that screen recordings are still not saved under the following circumstances:

+* The test is running on CircleCI.
+CircleCI runners have too little memory to support video recording.
+* The test passed.
+Videos of tests that pass are deleted before being made available for download.
+You can change this behavior by setting `ALL_VIDEOS` to `true` in `protractor.conf.js`.

 Each individual test within each suite gets its own video.
 The video of each test gets a randomly assigned name, and this gets printed out above the suite, like this:

 ![Name of video for test gets printed out above test](https://user-images.githubusercontent.com/52176783/118647333-486cf180-b7f2-11eb-999b-9edbbb89b5a7.png)

-No videos will be generated on CircleCI due to memory issues when running the video recorder.
-Further, videos are only enabled on GitHub Actions when the `VIDEO_RECORDING_IS_ENABLED` environment variable is set to `1`.

-Only videos of failing tests will be saved.
-You can have videos of all tests be saved by enabling `ALL_VIDEOS` in `protractor.conf.js`.

 To download a zip file of the videos, look for the `Artifacts` link in the top-right of your test run.